Skip to main content

 Free tax help site: “Do you prepare Hawaii state returns with 1099-R forms, renter credits, or county property-tax questions?
 What should I bring to the appointment?”

-Taxpayer Advocate or collections: “I already called and I’m still stuck.
-I’m retired and my income is limited.
+Taxpayer Advocate or collections: “I already called and I am still stuck.
+I am retired and my income is limited.
 Should I request a payment plan, a hardship review, or Taxpayer Advocate help?”

 Reality checks

 • Refunds are not instant.
-The state says refund checks usually take weeks, not days, and paper returns take longer than e-filed returns.
+The state says refund status usually takes weeks to appear, and paper returns take longer than e-filed returns.

 • Property-tax relief can be easy to miss.
 In Hawaii, county deadlines often arrive months before the tax year or next bill really gets your attention.